beingbing/goal-setter/README.md

 1. styled components (npm package) it helps us in creating styles, which are only attached to a specific component.
 Hence will affect only that component, and not any other component.

+2. CSS Modules
+project needs to have configuration made to support it.
+All the projects made by create-react-app has these configurations already done for them.